utdata/rwd-mastery-assignments/workbench-tutorials/README.md

 # Workbench tutorials assignment

-Before arriving for the first class on Workbench you'll need to go through a number of tutorials.
+Before starting on Workbench assignments you'll need to go through a number of tutorials.
 You will need to [create an account](https://workbenchdata.com/) first.

 There are two types of lessons in Workbench, the [Tutorials](https://app.workbenchdata.com/lessons) and the [Introduction to Data Journalism](https://app.workbenchdata.com/courses/intro-to-data-journalism).
 We'll work from both.
 There are 14 lessons that you need to do, but each one only takes five to 10 minutes.